kenwilde1/twitter-clone/README.md

 Once succesfully authenticated with Firebase Auth, the user will be brought to the home page where they can view and create Tweets.

 ![home-preview](https://github.com/kenwilde1/twitter-clone/blob/main/src/images/login.png?raw=true)

+## Challenges Encounterd

+* How to asynchronously load tweets from Cloud Firestore without affecting UX.
+* How to structure the Cloud Firestore collections that would serve the data to my app.
+* Ensuring a given User could only like a tweet once.
+* Trying to assimilate Twitter's front-end components.
+* Configure correct timestamps for tweets using EPOCH time conversion.